Mount Carmel Society

 - Participation in the Columbus Day Parade on Franklin Avenue, providing members a unique opportunity to showcase the Society and its role in the Italian community.

-The Society’s commitment to Catholic values and Italian traditions are reflected in its yearly celebrations of the July Feast in honor of Our Lady of Mount Carmel - Saint Cristina, the January Mass and dinner in honor of Saint Cristina, and the Memorial Mass and dinner for All Souls Day.
+The Society’s commitment to Christian values and Italian traditions are reflected in its yearly celebrations of the July Feast in honor of Our Lady of Mount Carmel - Saint Cristina, the January Mass and dinner in honor of Saint Cristina, and the Memorial Mass and dinner for All Souls Day.
 Volunteer members also visit homebound members during Christmas and Easter.

 The Society has also greatly expanded its charitable and civic works.
 It has made donations to the Earthquake Relief in Italy, the Soup Kitchen in East Hartford, Toys-for-Tots, and various clubs and religious organizations.
 The Society also awards several sizeable scholarships on a yearly basis to the children or grandchildren of members.